dragonee/random-tools/README.md

     observationdump [options] PATH

 Options:
+    -d DATE_FROM, --from FROM  Dump from specific date.
+    -D DATE_TO, --to DATE_TO   Dump to specific date.
     -f, --force      Overwrite existing files.
     --pk ID          Dump object with specific ID.
     --year YEAR      Dump specific year.